[primary_category]

 Delve into human history and culture through the museum’s collection of cultural halls.
 From ancient civilizations to indigenous tribes, these exhibits showcase diverse artefacts, artworks, and traditions from around the world.

 Do you want to learn more about the universe?
 Take some time for a trip to the Hayden Planetarium.
-Explore the vastness of space, witness awe-inspiring astronomical visuals, and attend captivating shows narrated by Liam Neeson.
+Explore the vastness of space, witness awe-inspiring astronomical visuals, and attend captivating shows narrated by none other than Liam Neeson.

 Explore a stunning collection of precious gemstones and captivating mineral specimens.
 From enormous diamonds to delicate sapphires, and rare emeralds to breathtaking mineral formations, this collection showcases the remarkable beauty found in the natural world.